pocke/merge_db_schema/README.md

 [![Build Status](https://travis-ci.org/pocke/merge_db_schema.svg?branch=master)](https://travis-ci.org/pocke/merge_db_schema)

 It is a git merge driver for `db/schema.rb` of Ruby on Rails.
-By this gem, we can resolve some of the conflict automatically.
+It resolves some of the conflict automatically.

 ![out](https://user-images.githubusercontent.com/4361134/27761416-665a6ee8-5e96-11e7-852d-5eddc9c2a6b8.gif)